Lockeport: History

 In 1907, a meeting was held among the rate-payers of the town.
 It was obvious to all in attendance that drastic action would need to be taken in order to stimulate the economy of Locke's Island.
 They decided that the Township of Locke's Island would become the Town of Lockeport.
 By incorporating as a town, the community was able to receive money from the provincial government.

 The money initially received by the town was used to construct a ferry that would link the town with a nearby rail line.
 This action did succeed in stimulating the declining economy, however, it was unable to restore the town to its former state of glory.

+In 1939, Lockeport came to national attention when more than 600 fishers and fish handlers walked the picket line in front of the town's only employers, Swim Brothers and the Lockeport Company.
+Both fishplants had locked out their workers rather than recognize the Canadian Fishermen's Union as official bargaining agent.
+For eight weeks those locked out made one of the first major attempts by Nova Scotia fishers and fish handlers to win union recognition, and one of the first major tests of the N.S.
+Trade Union Act, passed in 1937.
+The Lockeport fishing lockout ended in November 1939 when the workers reached a settlement with the employers.
+The agreement included the recognition of the Canadian Fishermen's Union as the bargaining agent for the workers, along with improved wages and better working conditions.
+The end of the lockout marked a significant victory for the union and strengthened the labor movement in the fishing industry of Nova Scotia.